zirrusc/csnltk/csnltk/README.md

 Natural Language Toolkit for C# (csnltk)   zirrusc.net
 =====================

-NLTK -- the Natural Language Toolkit -- is a suite of open source modules for C#, data sets and tutorials supporting research and development in Natural Language Processing for C#.
+csnltk -- the Natural Language Toolkit for C# -- is a suite of open source modules for C#, data sets and tutorials supporting research and development in Natural Language Processing for C#.